Aaakul/next-ssg-i18n-blog-starter/README.md

 lastmod: string            // Last modified date
 draft: boolean             // If true, the article will not be built in production
 summary: string            // Article summary
-images: string[]           // A list of image URLs, where the first image will be used as the article's header banner.
-All images will be used for OpenGraph
+image: string              // The URL of the image used for the article's top banner, Open Graph, and Twitter Card
 authors: string[]          // Filenames under `./data/authors/`.
 Defaults to ['default']
 layout: string             // Page layout.
 Defaults to 'PostLayout'
 isCanonical: boolean       // If true, adds <link rel="alternate" hreflang="x-default" ...> tag.
 Defaults to false